alvdevcl/helm-charts/README.md

 helm repo add alveo-charts https://alvdevcl.github.io/helm-charts
 ```

-You can then run `helm search repo grafana` to see the charts.
+You can then run `helm search repo alveo-charts` to see the charts.

 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->
-Chart documentation is available in [grafana directory](https://github.com/alvdevcl/helm-charts/blob/main/charts/alvdevcl/README.md).
+Chart documentation is available in [Helm charts directory](https://github.com/alvdevcl/helm-charts/blob/main/charts/alvdevcl/README.md).

 ## Contributing